 Can you afford to have a baby?

-When you first examine the cost – up to $12,000 in baby’s first year, according to a USDA study – it can certainly seem out of reach for many couples.
-Not to mention that these added costs come at a time when one or both parents are taking additional time off of work, sometimes without pay.
+When you first examine the cost of a baby – up to $12,000 in the first year, according to a USDA study – it can certainly seem out of reach for many couples.
+The added costs of bringing a baby home also come at a time when one or both parents may be taking time off work, sometimes at reduced or no pay.

-Like getting your body ready by taking prenatal vitamins, or kicking those unhealthy habits, there are steps you can take before baby arrives to ensure the financial health of your family.
+Like getting your body ready by taking prenatal vitamins or kicking unhealthy habits, there are steps you can take before baby arrives to ensure the financial health of your family.

 - Get up to speed on your health care plan.
-Not all health care plans are created equal.
-And not every plan covers every part of your care.
-Read the fine print on yours to better understand what charges will be paid for up front and which might require you to pay for first and submit later for reimbursement.
-Then you can begin to budget for the cost of your pregnancy, which will be great practice for budgeting for baby.
+Not all health care plans are created equal and not every plan covers every part of your care.
+Read the fine print on yours to better understand what charges will be covered and how much you will need to budget for copayments and deductibles.
+Also look into increased costs for adding a child to your health insurance policy.
+The costs of having a baby aren’t just preparing for them to come home.
+Budgeting for the cost of your pregnancy will be great practice for budgeting for baby.

 - Speaking of budgets, balance yours – or if you don’t keep a budget, start one.
 Getting control of your finances begins with an understanding of how you’re spending and then making more informed choices.
 Have credit card debt?
 Start to pay it down now.
 Thinking of staying home with baby after she’s born?
 Try living off a single income now, before baby is on the scene, to get a better understanding of the real choices – and sacrifices – you’ll need to make in your day-to-day spending.
 Take a look at a Baby Cost Calculator to get an idea about the costs of a child per year.

 - Make smart choices when buying for baby.
 New parents are especially prone to buying anything and everything for their new little bundle of joy.
 However, when it comes down to it, many of us overspend, often to the tune of thousands of extra dollars.